onlyhavecans/squirrels.wtf/content/sysadmin/ssh-on-usb-on-mac.md

 2. Double check your drive name with "`ls -ln /Volumes`".
 3. with sudo add a new line to `/etc/fstab`[^NOT]

-		#Drive called iamakey and user 501
+		#Drive called iamaKey and user 501
 		LABEL=iamaKey none msdos -u=501,-m=700

 There is no step 4; eject & replug your key to enjoy ssh keys used directly from drive.